 - Understand more about HAIs - what they are and why they occur.

 - Be informed about hospital and ASC infection rates in Missouri.

 - Learn what you, as a patient, can do to lower your risk of an HAI.

-Keep in mind that a facility's experience with HAIs is only one thing to consider when choosing a facility.
+Keep in mind when reviewing this information that a facility's experience with HAIs is only one thing to consider when choosing a facility.
 The advice of your physician, the experience of facility staff, and other factors unique to your situation should be considered as well.
 (Note: some facilities may not appear on this site because they did not perform enough procedures to make their infection rates meaningful.)

-Please review the Instructions for Using this Site, Definition of Terms, Frequently Asked Questions, and other information listed on the left bar of this page for help in understanding the tables displayed on this site.
+Please review the Definition of Terms document for help in understanding the tables displayed on this site.